Allergen-specific immunotherapy (desensitization) in the treatment of allergies

 - grass pollen, grain pollen and weed pollen,

 - wasp and bee venom.

-It's also possible to do immunotherapy with allergen extracts that haven't been approved – for example, if you are allergic to cats or mold.
-But unlike with the approved allergen extracts, there is no guarantee that unapproved ones will be effective enough.
+It's also possible to do immunotherapy with allergen extracts that haven't been approved – for example, if you're allergic to cats or mold.
+But unlike with the approved allergen extracts, there's no guarantee that unapproved ones will be effective enough.

 What does the treatment involve?

 In specific immunotherapy, the person is repeatedly given a very small amount of the allergen.
 To allow their body to get used to the allergen, only a very small amount of the substance is used at first.
-This dose is increased gradually until their personal maximum dose is reached, which is then given at regular intervals.
-It should be as high as possible without causing too much of an allergic reaction.
-So both the person getting the treatment and the doctor need to watch very carefully for reactions.
+This dose is gradually increased until their personal maximum dose is reached, which is then given at regular intervals.

 There are two types of immunotherapy:

 - Subcutaneous immunotherapy (SCIT): The allergens are delivered by injection (sometimes referred to as "allergy shots").

 - Sublingual immunotherapy (SLIT): The allergens are given in the form of drops or tablets, and are kept under your tongue (sublingual) for one or two minutes before they are swallowed.

 People who have subcutaneous immunotherapy (injections) have to go to the doctor regularly.
 The allergen is given every week or two at first.
 Later on it's given less often, usually once a month.
 The drops or tablets for sublingual immunotherapy are typically taken once a day at home by yourself.